 - Network Security Administrators: They are responsible for keeping an organization’s network safe, up-to-date and running smoothly.

 The future of network security employment is promising for students who are interested in pursuing this career path.
 This is due to an abundance of new, more serious threats to cybersecurity.
 Each time new technology or software is released, there is potential for critical security threats.
-These threats can cost organizations as much as $3.6 million to control, which can be detrimental to their operation.

 Starting Your Career in Network Security